 Your concept comes to life

-First, write down the tasks you want users to be able to perform in your app.
-These are simple things like: look for vacuum cleaners, start recording your performance, or send $50 to your friend.
-You’ll base these tasks on your user journey.
+First, write down the tasks you want users to be able to perform in your app, whether it’s looking for vacuum cleaners, recording their performance, or sending $50 to a friend.
+You’ll base these tasks off the user journey.

 Four tasks should be more than enough to learn how users react to your app concept.